BenBradshawww/mnist_ac_gan/README.md

 * Results: After training, the AC-GAN was able to generate realistic, high-quality images for all the digits in the MNIST dataset.
 However, the model was unable to accurately match the designated classes.

 Below shows the loss during the training process.

 ![Alt text](loss_output.png)

 As mentioned in the ACGAN paper, the training process was unstable.
+An alternative architecture could be used to improve training stability.

+I've also attached a gif of the images during training below.

 ![Alt text](training_images.gif)